Profiler (TV series): The Pretender universe

 Profiler shared the same universe with The Pretender, with three crossover episodes, three with Michael T. Weiss guest-starring on Profiler, Ally Walker made a guest appearance on The Pretender in season 3, episode 19, and Jamie Luner making a guest appearance on The Pretender in season 4, episode 10.

 Broadcast

-Profiler was first syndicated to Court TV in 2000.
-Profiler aired weeknights at 1:00 a.m. and 4:00 a.m.
-Eastern on NBC Universal's 24-hour crime and mystery-themed cable channel Sleuth in 2007.
+Profiler was first syndicated to Court TV in 2000 and it aired weeknights at 1:00 a.m. and 4:00 a.m.
+Eastern on NBC Universal's 24-hour crime and mystery-themed cable channel Sleuth (now Cloo) in 2007.
 From 2018 to 2022, reruns aired at 1:00 a.m. and 2:00 a.m. daily on the network channel Start TV.

-In Europe, the series aired on CNBC Europe.
+In Europe, it aired on CNBC Europe, in Hungary on TV3 and TV2, in the Czech Republic on ČT1 and TV Prima, in Italy on Rai 2, Fox and Fox Crime, in Slovakia on Markíza, in Poland on Fox Life, in Bulgaria first on cable television with subtitles, then on BNT 1 with the first Bulgarian dubbing and later with a new dubbing on Diema 2 and on AXN Crime with subtitles, in Germany on VOX, in France on M6, Série Club, Téva, TF6 and NT1, in Belgium on La Un, in Switzerland on RTS 1, in Japan, in South Korea and in Ukraine on QTV and Antenna.

 Home media

+DVD release

-A&E Home Video (under license by NBC Entertainment) has released the entire series on DVD in Region 1 in the United States of America.
-The four-season release box set has been discontinued and is now out of print.
+A&E Home Video (under license by NBC Entertainment) has released the entire series on DVD in Region 1 in the United States of America, but this four-season release box set has been discontinued and is now out of print.